chrislit/abydos/CODING_STANDARDS.rst

 A git push should be performed only under the following conditions:

 - library is syntactically correct (compiling correctly) in both Python 3
-- library passes all tests and doctests according to nosetests in Python 3
+- library passes all tests and doctests according to pytest in Python 3
-- test coverage is 100% according to nosetests
+- test coverage is 100% according to pytest
 - flake8 and pydocstyle should report 0 issues
 - black code styling has been applied